complete-rel/CFG-Assignments/README.md

 ![commit with message.jpg](https://github.com/complete-rel/CFG-Assignments/blob/main/First%20Assignment/images/commit%20with%20message.jpg?raw=true)

-I will create two new branches  so other developers can use for troubleshooting.
+I will create two new branches so other developers can use them for troubleshooting.
 Then I will push the updates and new branch to the remote repository.

 ![pushed second branch.jpg](https://github.com/complete-rel/CFG-Assignments/blob/main/First%20Assignment/images/pushed%20second%20branch.jpg?raw=true)